back to Axiomatic Language Home Page

 %ph#s - phone numbers to encode, one-per-line

-phone numbers are >=0 digits and - / special chars w no spaces
+phone number is >=0 digits and special chars - /

 _ph#: _wordd .. _wordd - encoding "wordd"s separated by blanks